CanyonTurtle/dvhs-devteams/docs/articles/ROBOTC/pid.md

 First lets go over the Proportional control aspect, or the P.

-To try to gain some intuition for the solution, think about this question: How can we power a motor based on the targetted value AND our current sensor value?
+To try to gain some intuition for the solution, think about this question: How can we power a motor based on the targeted value AND our current sensor value?

 Proportional control touches upon the idea of error.
-Remember, error is the difference between your targetted value and the current sensor value.
+Remember, error is the difference between your targeted value and the current sensor value.
 In terms of code:

 ``` c
 error = target - SensorValue[ArmEncoder];